Categories

 Or, to be more precise, we don’t see him do any such thing.

 Soon after this, an anonymous man appears and demands: “Nick, I need you a minute.”
 This is similar to how Bill is later summoned to Ziegler’s bathroom.
 But if Nick is only playing piano at the event, why would his presence be needed elsewhere?
 It’s never explained.
-Something’s off.

 Taking a quick, related detour: it’s incongruous that the orgy sequence features appearances multiple appearances from Mandy, given that she only appears at the very end of the Ziegler party episode.
 Her early appearances at the orgy largely consist of cryptic warnings to Bill, such as, “Go while you still can,” no parallel of which is observed at the Ziegler party, since Mandy doesn’t interact with Bill during the party.
-If the two sequences are analogs, how to explain Mandy’s expanded role at the orgy?
+If the two sequences are analogs, how can we explain Mandy’s expanded role at the orgy?

 Bill has reimagined his wife as a prostitute.
 The fact that he projects Alice and Mandy as the same woman in the orgy shows that he perceives uncomfortable similarities between their lifestyles.

 This claim works on all levels.
 When Bill arrives at the orgy, the red-cloaked man “pairs” him with Mandy, just as Ziegler greets Alice and Bill and sends them off with approval.
-Mandy’s remark, “I’m not sure what you think you’re doing,” is reminiscent of Alice’s “Do you know anyone here?” early in the party.
+Mandy’s remark, “I’m not sure what you think you’re doing,” echoes Alice’s “Do you know anyone here?” early in the party.
 Finally, when Bill asks Mandy at the orgy, “Who are you?” she responds mysteriously with, “You don’t want to know.”
 Of course he doesn’t: she’s his wife.
 Bill is reflecting on his own unwillingness to “unmask” the truths of his marriage.

 Since this has been a long, heady analysis, I’ll leave its adjunct part up to you, as you watch Eyes Wide Shut again.
 We’ve talked only about Bill’s psychological experiences and how they manifest in an elaborate, dreamlike sequence.
-We haven’t talked about Alice’s experiences—but we could if we wanted to, because Alice also reports some dream sequences of her own.
+We haven’t talked about Alice’s experiences—but we could if we wanted to, because Alice also reports dreams of her own.
 Using the manner of analysis that I’ve laid out here, try to connect Alice’s experience at the Ziegler party to her own dreams, which, although not visualized onscreen like Bill’s, are plenty weird and emotionally packed in their own right.

 –Jim Andersen